smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Silver Wind, Ominous Wind, and Avalanche deal 1.5x as much damage in Hail
   - Snow Cloak no longer modifies evasion, but instead decreases damage by 33% in Hail (and 20% out of Hail)
+  - Ice Body has 30% chance of freezing a contact move (and grants passive healing out of Hail, too)
   - Thick Fat grants immunity to Hail damage

+- Freezing doesn't have a 20% thaw chance.
+Instead, thawing happens at the end of the second turn.
+Because this new freeze effect is a nerf, Blizzard now has a 30% chance of inflicting freeze.

+- Every DW ability other than on Chandelure is released.

 - Moves with a charge turn are now a lot more powerful.
 They remove Protect and Substitute before hitting, they always crit (although their base power has been adjusted accordingly), they have perfect accuracy, and one other change